-U.S. Holders may be subject to information reporting to the IRS with respect to an investment in the ADSs or ordinary shares, including, among others, IRS Form 926 (Return by a U.S. Transferor of Property to a Foreign Corporation).
-Specific types of holders (as identified in the United States tax compliance rules) will be subject to information reporting to the IRS with respect to dividends on and proceeds from the sale or other disposition of our ADSs or ordinary shares.
-Dividend payments with respect to our ADSs or ordinary shares and proceeds from the sale or other disposition of our ADSs or ordinary shares are not generally subject to United States backup withholding (provided that certification requirements are satisfied).
-Each U.S. Holder is advised to consult its tax advisors regarding the application of the United States information reporting and backup withholding rules to its particular circumstances.
+In addition, U.S. Holders may be subject to information reporting to the IRS with respect to interest payments on and proceeds from the sale or disposition of the Notes, and dividends on and proceeds from the sale or other disposition of our ADSs or ordinary shares.
+Interest payments on and proceeds from the sale or disposition of the Notes, and dividend payments on and proceeds from the sale or other disposition of our ADSs or ordinary shares, are not generally subject to United States backup withholding (provided that certification requirements are satisfied).
+Each U.S. Holder is advised to consult with its tax advisor regarding the application of the United States information reporting and backup withholding rules to their particular circumstances.

-Individuals who are U.S. Holders, and who hold "specified foreign financial assets", including stock of a non-U.S. corporation that is not held in an account maintained by a U.S. "financial institution", whose aggregate value exceeds US\$50,000 during the tax year, may be required to attach to their tax returns for the year certain specified information.
+Individuals who are U.S. Holders, and who hold "specified foreign financial assets", including stock or securities issued by a non-U.S. corporation that is not held in an account maintained by a U.S. "financial institution", whose aggregate value exceeds US\$50,000 during the tax year, may be required to attach to their tax returns for the year certain specified information.
 An individual who fails to timely furnish the required information may be subject to a penalty.
 U.S. Holders who are individuals should consult their own tax advisors regarding their reporting obligations under this legislation.